 DHCS is a dynamic department with talented, committed staff.
 We work collaboratively to fill a vital role in the ongoing health of Californians.
 Going forward, we will continue to use our state’s tax dollars as effectively as possible, finding opportunities to improve Californians’ health and the health care delivery system of our great state.

 On January 7, 2011, Governor Brown appointed Toby Douglas as director of the California Department of Health Care Services (DHCS).
-Home to the state's Medicaid program, called Medi-Cal, DHCS administers programs to support the vital health care needs of more than 8.5 million Californians.
+Home to the state's Medicaid program, called Medi-Cal, DHCS administers programs to support the vital health care needs of nearly 9.2 million Californians.
 DHCS employs 3,400 staff members and manages expenditures of more than $70 billion in public funds.
 Douglas had been chief deputy director since 2009 and held leadership positions in the department since 2005.

 From 2001 to 2005, Douglas was a senior manager of activities related to health access, policy, and planning at the San Mateo County Health Department.
 Before that, Douglas was a research associate at the Urban Institute, a non-partisan, social policy research organization in Washington, D.C., and an AmeriCorps VISTA volunteer.

 Douglas graduated from the University of California, Berkeley (Cal), with a bachelor’s degree in economics.
 He also earned master’s degrees in public health and public policy from Cal.